browserengineering/book/book/accessibility.md

 The only step remaining is to restrict to the browser style sheet.
 That requires passing around an `is_internal` flag in `CSSParser`.
-If it's not true then internal pseudoclasses are ignored:
+If it's not true then internal pseudo-classes are ignored:

 ``` {.python}
 class CSSParser: